keithrbennett/keithrbennett.github.io/_drafts/rexe.md

 require 'awesome_print'
 ```

 Requiring gems and modules from a configuration file instead of on a command line will make your commands simpler and more concise.
-However, this will be a waste of time if they are not needed.
+However, this will be a waste of execution time if they are not needed.
 You can inspect the execution times to see just how much time is being wasted.
-For example, we can find out that nokogiri takes about 0.8 seconds to load on my laptop by observing the execution time with and without the require:
+For example, we can find out that nokogiri takes about 0.8 seconds to load on my laptop by observing and comparing the execution times with and without the require:

 ```
 ➜  ~   rexe -v